joshajohnson/Hub20/README.md

 Might you be able to charge your phone whilst copying files at full speed of a spinning hard drive over a long cable?
 Maybe.
 However Hub20 is a numpad first, USB hub second, so if you are looking for a high performance device I'd suggest picking up a dedicated USB hub and just using Hub20 as a numpad.

 If you have any questions or comments please get in touch.
-I can be found on Discord as `_joshajohnson#9451`, [Twitter](https://twitter.com/_joshajohnson), email, or leave an issue on this repo.
+I can be found on Discord as `_joshajohnson#9451`, [Twitter](https://twitter.com/_joshajohnson), email, or leave an issue or pull request on this repo.